sravancipher/CompanyVault/README.md

    - Netlify automatically rebuilds and deploys frontend
    - Vercel automatically redeploys API functions

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License.

 ## 🆘 Support

 If you encounter any issues: